 Join us for a special Sunday show, October 21 at 6 pm on the grounds of Rowan Oak, home of William Faulkner (916 Old Taylor Rd, Oxford, MS 38655).
 FREE ADMISSION.
 This performance is part of the Sarahfest activities on the campus of the University of Mississippi.

-Guests will include southern poet, Ashley M. Jones and Memphis soul sax band, Hope Clayburn and the Soul Scrimmage and New Orleans singer-songwriter Tasche de la Rocha.
+Guests will include southern poet, Ashley M. Jones, Memphis soul sax band, Hope Clayburn and the Soul Scrimmage and New Orleans singer-songwriter Tasche de la Rocha.

 The show is hosted by Jim Dees and our house band, the Yalobushwhackers.